 What is static grass?

-Let’s start with the basics, if you haven’t used it before, static grass is a material used to create ground cover vegetation such as grass, meadows, and other types of foliage on miniature landscapes.
+Let’s start with the basics, if you haven’t used it before, one of the most common questions people have about static grass is a material used to create ground cover vegetation such as grass, meadows, and other types of foliage on miniature landscapes.
 It’s been around since the early 2000s and adds a level of realism to a layout, diorama or war gaming miniature base that’s hard to beat.

 There are of course other types of ground cover, one of the most common being scatter.
 The main difference between static grass and its popular rival is that while scatter is usually made up of small pieces of material, such as sawdust, that are sprinkled over a surface to create a textured look, static grass consists of individual fibres, typically made from a material such as polyurethane or nylon.

 And when these fine lightweight fibres are electrostatically charged they stand up, looking like individual blades of grass rather than a big clump of material.
 In so doing they better mimic the look of natural grass.
 For this reason, static makes a great choice for creating detailed, realistic-looking landscapes and takes a layout or diorama to the next level.

 There are many different makes of static grass available on the market, each with its own unique features and characteristics.
 The first brand known to use it was Noch but some other well-known makes now include Woodland Scenics, WWScenics, GaugeMaster and Jarvis.
 You can, of course, also make your own static grass

 These manufacturers and others offer it in a variety of lengths and colours, from bright green to autumnal hues, which means it can be used to create realistic-looking landscapes in any season.